Ravulizumab: Adverse effects

 The most common side effects are upper respiratory tract infection (nose and throat infection), nasopharyngitis (inflammation of the nose and throat) and headache.
-The most serious side effect is meningococcal infection, a bacterial infection caused by Neisseria meningitidis that can cause meningitis and sepsis.
+The most serious side effect is increased risk of meningococcal infection, a bacterial infection caused by Neisseria meningitidis that can cause meningitis and sepsis.
+Strategies to mitigate risk, increase awareness, and deploy more readily available vaccines have been shown to be effective in keeping infection rates stable, despite increasing usage of the drug.

 History

 Ravulizumab was developed by Alexion Pharmaceuticals, Inc. It was engineered from eculizumab to have a longer-lasting effect.

 Ravulizumab was approved by the US Food and Drug Administration (FDA) in December 2018.
 In April 2019, the Committee for Medicinal Products for Human Use (CHMP) of the European Medicines Agency (EMA) recommended the granting of a conditional marketing authorization for ravulizumab.
 Ravulizumab was authorized for medical use in the EU in July 2019.

 Society and culture

 Brand names

 Ravulizumab is the International Nonproprietary Name (INN).